 Enthusiasm about e-government has contributed to a proliferation of uses of electronic media by U.S. regulatory agencies.
 A complete accounting of all federal government uses of electronic media in connection with rulemaking would be an expansive undertaking; however, even a brief review of the highlights in this area reveals a striking breadth of innovation and provides, in combination with the original data collection reported in Parts III and IV of this report, a useful point of reference for recommendations to ACUS.
 Obviously the best of these current practices within agencies should be emulated by other agencies.
-Regulatory agencies have constructed new websites specifically to support public access to and participation in their rulemaking proceedings, and they have also begun to use social media tools to support their rulemaking efforts.
+Regulatory agencies have constructed new websites specifically to support public access to and participation in their rulemaking efforts.
 In addition, several government-wide initiatives as well as private projects have emerged that either make rulemaking information available to Internet users or otherwise support agency rulemaking.